Selecting Volumes to Back Up

-- Computer volumes.
+- Computer volumes (located on local drives or external USB drives).
 To include individual volumes of your computer to the backup scope, select check boxes next to necessary volumes.

-With this option enabled, Veeam Agent for Microsoft Windows will include in the backup scope the Microsoft Windows system partition and boot partition of your computer.
-For GPT disks on Microsoft Windows 8, 8.1, 10, 2012 and 2012 R2, Veeam Agent for Microsoft Windows will additionally back up the recovery partition.
+Veeam Agent for Microsoft Windows will include in the backup scope the Microsoft Windows system partition and boot partition of your computer.
+For GPT disks on Microsoft Windows 8.1, 10, 11, 2012, 2012 R2, 2016, 2019 and 2022, Veeam Agent will additionally back up the recovery partition.
 To learn more, see System State Data Backup.

-When you include a system volume in the backup, Veeam Agent for Microsoft Windows automatically includes the System Reserved/UEFI or other system partitions in the backup too.
-If you do not want to back up the system state data, you can clear the System Reserved check box.
-However, in this case Veeam Agent for Microsoft Windows does not guarantee that the OS will boot properly when you attempt to recover from such backup.
+When you include a system volume in the backup, Veeam Agent automatically includes the System Reserved/UEFI or other system partitions in the backup too.
+If you do not want to back up the system state data, you can clear the System Reserved/EFI System Partition check box.
+However, in this case Veeam Agent does not guarantee that the OS will boot properly when you attempt to recover from such backup.
 To learn more, see System State Data Backup.

-Veeam Agent for Microsoft Windows automatically adds to the list of exclusions the following Microsoft Windows objects for all computer users: temporary files folder, Recycle Bin, Microsoft Windows pagefile, hibernate file and VSS snapshot files from the System Volume Information folder.
+Veeam Agent automatically adds to the list of exclusions the following Microsoft Windows objects for all computer users: temporary files folder, Recycle Bin, Microsoft Windows pagefile, hibernate file and VSS snapshot files from the System Volume Information folder.